 Arriving Late - If Members are unable to arrive before a training session has started, they will wait for permission from the Instructor before entering the training area.
-They will then perform the standard bowing etiquette on their own, warm up, and quickly and quietly integrate into the class.
+They will then perform the standard bowing etiquette on their own, warm up without interfering with the on-going class, and then quickly and quietly integrate into the class.